Skip to content ↓

 The Mysteries of Udolpho - Anne Radcliffe

-A Tale of Two Cities - Charles Dickens
+The Tale Of Two Cities – Charles Dickens

-The Old man in the Sea - Ernest Hemingway
+The Old Man in the Sea – Ernest Hemingway

 Nineteen Eighty-Four - George Orwell